fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/expr-ssc.md

-# Available SSC JSON properties
+# Available SSC properties

-The following fields can be referenced in configuration files when using SSC as the source system:
+The following fields can be referenced in SpEL expressions when using SSC as the source system:

 * `${fieldName}`